Team talking about sustainable business operations

 Finance

-According to studies, the global shift to net zero will require an estimated $5-7 trillion per year to ensure full decarbonisation.
-To contribute towards this, a commitment was made by all developed countries in 2009 to raise an accumulative $100 billion a year.
+Studies indicate that the global shift to net zero will require an estimated $5-7 trillion per year to ensure full decarbonisation.
+To contribute towards this, a commitment was made by developed countries in 2009 to raise an accumulative $100 billion a year.

-As of 2021, we have raised $88bn, with the $100bn goal set to be achieved by 2023.
-Roughly $500 billion of the total saved so far will be mobilised between 2021-2025, contributing towards costs for ‘renewable energy, flood defences, drought resilient crops and the development of green technology’.
+As of 2021, $88 billion had been raised, with the $100 billion goal set to be achieved by 2023.
+Roughly $500 billion of the total saved so far will be mobilised between 2021-2025, contributing towards costs for ‘renewable energy, flood defences, drought-resistant crops, and the development of green technology’.

 Collaboration

-COP26 acted as the platform for underpinning and finalising specific details and rules from the Paris agreement, the majority of which were agreed during COP24.
-Additionally, the Breakthrough Agenda was also endorsed by 40 countries, leading to several collaborative goals to be completed by 2030, including:
+COP26 served as the platform for finalising specific details and rules from the Paris Agreement, most of which were agreed upon during COP24.
+Additionally, the Breakthrough Agenda was endorsed by 40 countries, leading to several collaborative goals to be completed by 2030, including:

 • Making clean power the most affordable and reliable solution